Strategic leadership: General approaches

 How leaders answer these questions will ultimately impact their ability to deliver a winning strategy because their responses indicate whether and how they build and lead an organization that is aligned and committed to a particular agenda.

 Question 1: What is their primary role as a chief strategist?

 Should the focus be on being the architect of the strategy product or being the architect of the strategy process?
 Is their primary job to come up with the right strategy, or is it to manage a process to achieve this outcome?

 Analytical: From an analytical perspective, the chief strategist's job is to be the “architect of the perfect strategy product.”
 Leaders holding this perspective see the strategy itself as the outcome, and managing the process is either ignored or delegated, frequently to individuals who lack line of sight to the senior person.
 Their concerns center on organizing and mastering the data, developing the arguments, and looking for that burst of insight that will drive the organization's competitive advantage and provide the foundation for future success.

 Human: Answering the same question from the perspective of the human dimension, the chief strategist's job is to be the “architect of the perfect strategy process.”
 Leaders holding this perspective see the process as the primary outcome, and the product, while important, can and should be built by others.
 There is a recognition that the product will necessarily evolve so the more important endpoint is to build the capacity for strategic thinking across the group so that change, when it occurs, can be absorbed more quickly and more completely.

 Question 2: What is their job as a leader during ongoing strategy making?

 Linked to the first question, this second question focuses on how leaders conceptualize their role as they participate in the ongoing strategy process.
 Is it to provide bold, clear leadership that elicits confidence in their personal capabilities as “hero”, or is it to serve as a “coach and guide” who enables others to perform and stand in the limelight?

-Analytical: Analytical leaders feel the need to personally come up with the right answer.
-If they are to be the leader, they must be the ones with the solutions.
-They feel obligated to lead from the front on strategic issues, demonstrating expertise through business insights and customer knowledge, skillfully outsmarting the competition, and outguessing the marketplace.
-These leaders are seen as visionary, smart leaders comfortably assuming star status as they fill the role of a Homeric hero.
+Analytical leaders prioritize developing solutions personally.
+These leaders focus on strategic issues, using business and customer data to address market and competitive conditions.
+They are characterized by their expertise and an emphasis on individual leadership in decision-making.

 Human: These leaders view themselves as coaches or guides, believing that the organization's strategy is only as good as the breadth and depth of the understanding and commitment that it attracts.
 Responsibility for developing the strategy is widely dispersed but carefully coordinated.
 These leaders focus on guiding and responding while building commitment and empowerment among those building the strategy.

 Question 3: What type of team should their strategy-making create?